 Your guide to accessible buses

-regulations only allow one wheelchair to be carried in the designated space - it’s on the nearside immediately after the luggage rack over the front wheel.
+At the present time regulations only allow one wheelchair or scooter to be carried in the designated space.
 Wheelchairs must be reversed up to the “ironing board” style cushion and face the rear of the bus.
 Brakes must be applied.
 This is to ensure that the wheelchair user is protected by a three point surround.

-when buses are busy we will allow people using wheelchairs to board first so they can access the designated space.
-If other passengers are in the wheelchair designated space our drivers will ask that passengers vacate the area to allow the wheelchair user to board.
+When buses are busy we will try to ensure that passengers in wheelchairs board first to access the designated space.
+If other passengers are already in the wheelchair designated space our drivers will ask that passengers vacate the area to allow the wheelchair user to board.
 We welcome the co-operation of all passengers in making this space available.

-the City Council is making as many bus stops as possible in the city easily accessible, with raised kerbs so that the bus can get right next to it and a wheelchair user gets on or off without needing the ramp.
-In other cases the driver will deploy a ramp to make getting on and off the bus with a wheelchair quick and easy.
-We are converting electric ramps to manual as these are more dependable.
+Many bus stops in the city have become easily accessible, with raised kerbs so that the bus can get right next to it and a wheelchair user gets on or off without needing the ramp.
+In other cases the driver will deploy a ramp to make getting on and off the bus with a wheelchair or scooter quick and easy.
+We are converting all electric ramps to manual as these are more dependable.

-buggies are now coming in all shapes and sizes and it’s difficult to stipulate how many can be carried.
-Our guideline is 3, but this will be less if a wheelchair user is occupying the space too.
+Buggies are now coming in all shapes and sizes and it’s difficult to stipulate how many can be carried.
+Our guideline is 3, but this will be less if a wheelchair user is occupying the space or large buggies are used.
 We would expect everyone to show goodwill and allow a buggy or shopping trolley user to use the designated space if other seats in the bus are available.
 We would encourage owners of large buggies to consider using a small, light weight buggy on buses as this will improve the travelling experience for all.
 In the event a wheelchair user needs the space, drivers will ask you to vacate the space and if necessary fold up your buggy.
 Your co-operation in this is very much appreciated.

 Folding bikes can be carried on buses provided that they can be safely stowed in the luggage area and they do not have any parts such as handlebars or pedals sticking out which could cause a danger to other passengers.
-Bikes can be carried on route 79 to and from Ditchling Beacon, this is the only exception as there is a designated space provided to stow bicycles.
+Bikes can be carried on Ditchling Beacon route 79, this is the only exception as there is a designated space provided to stow bicycles.